thehumanoidfreak/BoundlessPerspectiveImaginationInfiniteFullCodex/README.md

 # 🌌 BOUNDLESS PERSPECTIVE // IMAGINATION INFINITE: THE MULTIVERSE CODEX

 > "Imagination is a wondrous thing.
 Imagination is never ending, infinite.
 Boundless even, it can have many different Perspectives.
 There is a theory that anything anyone has ever conceived or created within their mind actually exists out there somewhere, that whenever you use your imagination to make something new, something make-believe, or something theoretically possible… impossible; It eventually comes into existence elsewhere in reality.
-This is one of those stories that now exists elsewhere."
+This is one of those stories that now exists elsewhere." —XLS

 ---